 - You should now find yourself on the Personal Access Tokens page on GitLab.
 Fill out a name for your token (any name is ok, for example "cetdev"), check all the checkboxes under Scopes and lastly click the button to create your personal access token.

 - Click the button next to the generated access token to copy it to the Windows clipboard.
 Then paste it into the Private Token field in the Git Workspace Editor.
 Click Refresh from Server to log in and view a list of the repos that you have access to.

-Your list should show the base-repo (where CET core, Abstract and Utility Extensions are located) and any custom repos that you are a developer for, check the repos you want to include and click Save.
-Then, answer Yes on the question to get the files for the workspace.
+Your list should show the base-repo (where CET core, Abstract and Utility Extensions are located) and any custom repos that you are a developer for, check the repos you want to include and click Save at the bottom right.

 The Workspace settings section allows you to update the settings of your workspace.
 You need to specify the workspace name and the workspace local path when creating the workspace.
 The ability to assign names gives you the possibility to have several workspaces on the same core version.
 For example, having a branch that needs the latest base code, and a branch that only uses the current publicly released base code.

 You can also specify where the workspace is located by changing the field Workspace Folder.

 To set the workspace as a Build workspace, check the checkbox Use for Build.
 If a workspace is defined as a Build workspace, it will automatically be synced with the latest changes when building from the workspace.

 Local Repository Cache